biohzrdmx/wp-recaptcha/README.md

 With this plugin you will have to manually add the widget where you want it to be shown _and_ validate the response on the appropiate place.

-So, as you may have guessed, this is not an automagic plugin that add reCAPTCHA into all of WP forms (comments, login, etc).
+So, as you may have guessed, this is not an automagic plugin that adds reCAPTCHA into all of WP forms (comments, login, etc).
 This is a plugin for developers who want to easily output a reCAPTCHA widget and then validate its response, knowing what they are doing.

 ## Requirements